Yasapalitha Nanayakkara: Personal life

 Yasapalitha Nanayakkara was born on 19 June 1940 in Udalamatta village closer to Galle as the second of a family with nine siblings.
 His father was Francis Nanayakkara and mother was Irene Elizabeth Wijesekara Dissanayake.
 He started his education from Buddhist Mixed School, Mihiripanna and then from Richmond College, Galle.
 He has four brothers - Vasudeva, Padmakumara, Hemakumara, Asanga and four younger sisters - Swarna Sakunthala, Ranjani, Lanka and Nilmini.
 His eldest brother Vasudeva Nanayakkara is a former minister and a member of the parliament.
 His younger brother Hemakumara Nanayakkara is a former minister and governor of Western Province.
 Younger brother Padmakumara Nanayakkara is looking after father's business.

 He was married to Manoshi Perera and couple has two sons.
 His brother-in-law Somasiri Alakolanga, who is married to Manoshi's younger sister is also an actor.
 His elder son, Rajeewa is an actor, screenplay writer, and assistant director.
-His younger son Harshana also acted in few films and a lawyer by profession.
+His younger son Harshana also acted in few films and a lawyer by profession and currently serving as the Minister of Justice and National Integration.